 , visitors driving through the neighborhoods may have spotted some haunted houses decorated by residents participating in the “Halloween Home Decorating Contest” put on by city staff.
 Houses were judged on factors such as creativity, overall quality, and appearance.
 The contest winners received recognition on the cities’ websites and social media channels, and received prizes such as gift cards.

 “Paramount is known for our amazing holiday events, which kick off with Halloween.
 For obvious reasons, it was time to get creative this year when it came to presentation,” said Paramount Mayor Peggy Lemons.
 “To replace our carnival, we produced a drive-through Fright Fest, then we added a number of virtual items in the week leading up to Halloween.
 We had a scavenger hunt in our parks, a costume contest with submissions through social media, and a home decorating contest which was a big hit.
 A lot of residents said that driving past all the homes gave them something very cool to do in place of their traditional outings.”

 Across the state, California cities showed their commitment to creating safe spaces for residents to celebrate Halloween.
 Their innovative and unique events and activities created many memorable moments for community members and may have laid the groundwork for future Halloween traditions.

-This story was featured in the CA Cities Advocate newsletter on Nov.
+This story was featured in the Cal Cities Advocate newsletter on Nov.
 4, 2020.